Z0m6ie/CarND_P4_Advanced_Lane_Lines/P4-Project_writeup.md

 I did not fully implement the faster lane find based on the previous lane position and so on my current computer it takes about 2 minutes to process a 50 second clip.
 Thus it would not work in real time.

 I have not implemented any anomaly filter, so strong changes in brightness or distracting lines on the road would fool the current system.
+I would also expect the current system to fail in other scenarios like at night or on snowy days, even rain if it caused the road to be reflective to light.
+This method relies completely on the lane lines.
+A real system would require a back-up method for when there are no lane lines at all.